 Making a Day Trip to Awa no Yu

 If staying overnight at Awa no Yu isn’t what you want to do, you can also enjoy the hot spring during the day from 10:30 am to 2 pm (the last admission is at 1:30 pm).
-You will just need to bring your towels unless you are happy to pay extras.
+You just need to bring your towels unless you are happy to pay extras.
 Please be aware that the special towels for the mixed-gender pool won’t be free for day visitors either.

 How to Get to Awa no Yu Ryokan